 More Recipes to Try

 - Strawberry Cheesecake in a Jar: A favorite, easy recipe.

-If you’ve tried this Salmon Patties Recipes with Crackers, or any other recipe on Studio Delicious, please rate the recipe 5 stars and tell me how you liked it in comments below!
+If you’ve tried this Classic Salmon Patties Recipe with Crackers, or any other recipe on Studio Delicious, please rate the recipe 5 stars and tell me how you liked it in comments below!

 Looking for more tips and fresh, homemade recipes?
 Join my email list, tag and follow me on Instagram using #studiodeliciouseats, follow my boards on Pinterest, and see what I’m up to on Facebook and Twitter!